nlasheras/aoc-2022/README.md

 ### Day 15

 Today it has been pretty tricky puzzle.
 The implementation was pretty straight-forward, but I needed a tip for part 2.
 I was maybe too stubborn trying to map other previous puzzles and didn't realize that if there is only one point, there is something that could be inferred from it.

+### Day 16 :warning:

+Company christmas party today!
+Didn't have much time to work on this.
+My initial approach didn't work for input so I started to micro-optimize with no avail.
+After the party and a good night sleep I found that I had made a couple of wrong assumptions (AA is not always at the first element).
+Also the biggest optimization is that you can prune off the DFS around depth 8 in the real input because you won't have time to reach anything else.
+Still want to clean it and figure out why my input doesn't work in the input.